 - Box shadows

 That’s it!
-You’ve now embedded the Google Reviews widget on your website without writing a single line of code!
+You’ve now learned how to add Google reviews to Elementor website without writing a single line of code!

 Is It Possible To Add Google Reviews Without 3rd Party APIs?